dmbarbour/wikilon/docs/AwelonLang.md

 *Note:* Besides static types, termination analysis is also useful.
 As a purely functional language, non-termination or divergence is always an error for Awelon programs.

-## Opaque Data Types
+### Opaque Data Types

-Modularity in functional programming is often based on opaque or abstract data types.
+Modularity in functional programming is frequently based around opaque or abstract data types.
 Direct access to the data representation is confined to a predictable volume of code.
-This helps developers isolate bugs, testing, and maintenance concerns.
+Other code must use the provided interface.
+Using opaque data, we can enforce invariants, control coupling, partition programming tasks, and isolate bugs.

 For Awelon, we can support opaque data types via paired annotations:

-        (seal-foo)      (s * x) → (s * seal<foo>(x))
+        (seal-foo)  (s * x) → (s * foo:x)
-        (open-foo)      (s * seal<foo>(x)) → (s * x)
+        (open-foo)  (s * foo:x) → (s * x)

-Sealed data types are easy to enforce statically or dynamically, and can resist accidental data access.
-But we need another restriction for opaque data types: annotations `(seal-foo)` and `(open-foo)` should be directly used only in source for words starting with `foo-`, confining access to a predictable prefix.
-This restriction is easily enforced by a linter, and aligns nicely with potential Awelon libraries.
+These annotations serve as symbolic type wrappers, resisting accidental access to data.
+Enforcement can be static or dynamic, and with compiler support the runtime overhead can feasibly be eliminated.
+For opacity, we further restrict access using a prefix matching constraint: `(seal-foo)` or `(open-foo)` may only be directly used in definitions of words that start with `foo-`.
+This would be enforced by a linter.
+Thus, hyphenated prefixes describe the predictable volumes of code confining direct access to data, and this would align with potential libraries.

 ## Structural Equivalence

-A structural equivalence assertion has surprising utility.
+Annotations can assert two functions are the same, structurally:

         [A][B](eq) => [A][B]     iff A,B, structurally equivalent

-Using this, we can assert that two key-value structures share the same key comparison or hash functions, or the same first-class 'typeclass' model.
-We can perform lightweight unit testing.
-Although Awelon lacks nominative types, asserting structural equivalence for certain functions can serve a similar role.
+Structural equivalence assertions are certainly convenient for lightweight unit testing.
+But the motivating use case is sorted merge.
+Efficient merge requires assuming the two structures are sorted using the same comparison function.
+If we couple that function with the data, we can use `(eq)` to verify our assumption.

 ## Editable Views